SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesAfterSaveAppointment.md

 # SalesAfterSaveAppointment (1101)

 Called after an appointment is saved.
-EventData contains all variables passed by datahandler in Sales client.
+EventData contains all variables passed by datahandler in the Sales client.
 It is also possible to create and pass custom variables from BeforeSave event trigger.

 ## Input values